Microsoft Office 365 vs. Google Apps for Education

 We hope this article was useful in identifying which areas are most important to your school.

 If you would like a full assessment of which solution will meet your school’s needs, we would welcome the opportunity to help.
-Simply contact one of our consultants or visit us at BETT 2016, stand B288!
+Simply contact one of our consultants or email us at email@example.com.

 Would you prefer to speak with one of our EdTech Specialists direct?